 - It usually shows up in alpacas 18 to 24 months old and especially autumn-born animals.

-- It can result in bowing of the fore-legs, or the animals may be reluctant to move or they may stand in a hunched posture.
-There is ill-thrift, lameness, swollen joints, swollen rib ends.
+- It can result in bowing of the forelegs, or the animals may be reluctant to move or they may stand in a hunched posture.
+There are ill-thrift, lameness, swollen joints, and swollen rib ends.

 - Treatment involves vitamin D injections from your vet.

 - This is only effective if begun at about 8 weeks of age with further injections over the winter and spring until the animal is 2 years old.
 It can also be wise to inject pregnant females with vitamin D a month before they are due to ‘unpack’.

 Vitamin D is closely involved with calcium and phosphorus metabolism in the body and it is necessary for the development of strong healthy bones.
 Sunlight on the skin is required to help convert precursor metabolites in the blood into vitamin D.

 Even though there is plenty of UV light in New Zealand, it sometimes isn’t enough for alpacas, especially in winter, in dark-colored animals and animals with dense fleece.

 - Alpacas are susceptible to facial eczema, probably even more susceptible than sheep and cattle.